OneDrive/onedrive-sdk-ios/docs/items.md

 [[[[odClient drive] items:<item_id>] children] getWithCompletion:
     ^(ODCollection *children, ODChilrenCollectionRequest *nextRequest, NSError *error){
         // Returns an ODCollection,
-        // another children request if there are more children to get
+        // another children request if there are more children to get,
         // and an error if one occurred.
     }];
 ```